Jail Time Second DUI

 What Are Your Rights When Facing Multiple DUI Charges?

 The term “A person is innocent until proven guilty” applies here.
 Even if you have a DUI on your record doesn't mean you'll be convicted of another.
 Having legal counsel is not mandatory but many people see it as an asset when fighting a second DUI charge.
-You have the right to challenge your charges and stand up for your rights in court.
+You have the right to challenge your drunk driving charges and stand up for your rights in court.

 So what are your next steps?
 If you want more information on the laws in your state and what your options are, speak with a DUI defense attorney.
 A local lawyer may answer your questions, explain the legal process and help you make informed decisions.